CXwudi/comp5903-easy-cucumber/README.md

   - For example, you can pass in `new MyStepDefinition()` instead of `MyStepDefinition.class` as the parameter to `EasyCucumber.build()`
-  - This can be useful for sharing states between different cucumber tests, or sharing the same step definition class instance across multiple cucumber tests.
+  - This can be useful for sharing states between different cucumber tests, which also support controlled concurrent execution of multiple Cucumber tests.
-    TODO: more explain on this in [another doc](./doc/complex%20scenario%20guide.md)
+    See [this document](./doc/complex%20scenario%20guide.md) for more detail.